List of The Law of Ueki characters: Kosuke Ueki

-Ueki's most defining personality trait is his sense of justice (a recurring theme throughout the series); he detests seeing people being oppressed, abused, or manipulated by others.
+He's most defining personality trait is his sense of justice (a recurring theme throughout the series); he detests seeing people being oppressed, abused, or manipulated by others.
 Also, despite being unusually calm and caring little about what happens to himself (often snoozing in class, letting children use him as a target practice as well as a surfboard, and nonchalantly calling the police when faced with a gang of rowdy teenagers), Ueki's a genuinely kind person who's always trying to help people.
 In fact, his caring personality also extends to the environment (as he's often seen planting trees and picking up trash around the town park) and his enemies (such as when he saved Robert Haydn from falling debris).
 According to a short profile of the main characters of "The Law of Ueki" (published in the end of manga vol. 16 by the author), Ueki's hobbies include cleaning up his town.

 Throughout the series, Ueki's main goal is to win the tournament and keep the Talent of Blank from falling into the hands of those who'd abuse it.
-Later, he also sets another goal to rescue King Candidates (such as Mr. K, Inumaru and Nero) who're unjustly sent to Hell.
+Later, he also sets another goal to rescue god candidates (such as Mr. K, Inumaru and Nero) who're unjustly sent to Hell.
 At the end of the series, Ueki ultimately wins the tournament and the Talent of Blank.
 This is because he was judged as the strongest Celestial and Power User, having advanced the most in terms of growth.

-The sequel "The Law of Ueki Plus" hints that he might in fact have feelings for Mori, as he states himself that if his memories of the most important person to him were to be erased, it most likely would've be Mori he'd end up forgetting.
+The sequel "The Law of Ueki Plus" hints that he might in fact have feelings for Mori, as he states himself that if his memories of the most important person to him were to be erased, it most likely would be Mori he would end up forgetting.